Characters of Henry Danger and Danger Force: Dr. Minyak

-Dr. Minyak (Mike Ostroki) is a mad scientist villain who is possibly Captain Man's nemesis.
+Dr. Minyak (Mike Ostroki) is a mad scientist.
 In "Tears of the Jolly Beetle", he knows Captain Man's weakness and uses the jolly beetle's tears against him to reduce his strength.

-In "Danger & Thunder", Dr. Minyak was among the villains that came together to take down Captain Man and Kid Danger together.
-While the other villains thought that he gathered them, Dr. Minyak denied any knowledge of it by stating that he was gathered like they were.
-It turned out that Toddler gathered the villains.

-In "Balloons of Doom", Dr. Minyak holds the Man Fans hostage.

-In the Danger Force episode "The Danger Force Awakens", Dr. Minyak is among the villains that are accidentally freed from Swellview Prison.
-In "Quaran-kini", it is revealed that his full name is Horatio T. Minyak where he was a suspect of the gas leak at the Bhutt Factory when he was selling some stuff on his channel.
-In "Minyak Attack", he briefly buys the Man's Nest due to Captain Man not paying the tax of $1.00.
-In addition, he also became the new owner of Mom-Con enabling him to lift Captain Man's ban from that convention.
-With help from Vice-Mayor Willard and Judge Tootie being persuaded to approve of a new rule, Captain Man reclaimed the Man's Nest and Danger Force attacked Dr. Minyak.
+In "Quaran-kini", it is revealed that his full name is Horatio Minyak.

 Nurse Cohort

-Nurse Cohort (Amber Bela Muse) is the female assistant of Dr. Minyak who helps him out in his evil plots.
+Nurse Cohort (Amber Bela Muse) is Dr. Minyak's assistant.

 In "Danger & Thunder", Nurse Cohort was among the villains assembled by Toddler in his plot to dispose of Captain Man and Kid Danger.

 In "Balloons of Doom", Nurse Cohort assists Dr. Minyak in holding the Man Fans hostage.
-She does admit her crush on Captain Man.

 Vice Mayor Willard

 Vice Mayor Willard (Timothy Brennen) is the vice mayor of Swellview.

 The episode "Budget Cuts" reveals that he has a niece named Cassie.

 In "The Beginning of the End," Willard becomes the stepfather of Bose when he marries Bose's mother.
 He has Captain Man and Kid Danger watch over Bose in exchange that he will put up a statue of them if they do a good job.

-In "The Fate of Danger" Pt.
-2, Willard presides over Kid Danger's memorial.
-He also unveils two statues of Kid Danger.
-Willard stated that he planned to have a statue of Captain Man, but changed his mind.

-Mary Gaperman / Mary
+Mary Gaperman

-Mary Gaperman / Mary (Carrie E. Barrett / Carrie Barrett) is the co-anchor of Trent at KLVY.
+Mary Gaperman (Carrie Barrett) is the co-anchor of Trent at KLVY.
 She gets annoyed at Trent when he interrupts or changes the subject on her while speaking on the news.

-Trent Overunder / Trent
+Trent Overunder

-Trent Overunder / Trent (Winston Story) is the newsman on KLVY who reports on the activities in Swellview, which include Captain Man's heroic activities.
+Trent Overunder (Winston Story) is a newsman on KLVY who reports on the activities in Swellview, which include Captain Man's heroic activities.